Linguistic Structure from a Bottleneck on Sequential Information Processing: Discussion

+Relatedly, while we have shown that natural language is configured in a way that keeps predictive information low, we have not speculated on \emph{how} languages come to be configured in this way, in terms of language evolution and change.
+We believe there are multiple pathways for this to happen.
+For example, efficiency pressures in individual interactions could give rise to overall efficient conventions\citep{hawkins2023partners}, or memory limits in learning\citep{newport1990maturational,cochran1999too} could cause learners to form low-predictive-information generalizations from their input.
+Identifying the causal mechanisms that control predictive information is a critical topic for future work.

-Our theory of linguistic systematicity is independent of any assumptions about the content or form of mental representations of grammars, linguistic forms, or the meanings expressed in language.
-Excess entropy is a function only of the probability distribution on forms, seen as one-dimensional sequences of symbols unfolding in time.
-This independence from representational assumptions is an advantage, because there is as yet no consensus about the basic nature of the mental representations underlying human language \citep{jackendoff2007linguistics,goldberg2009constructions}.
-Our results support the idea that key properties of language emerge from generic constraints on sequential information processing \citep{christiansen2016nowornever,bratman2010new,gomezrodriguez2022memory,cantlon2024uniquely}.
+\paragraph{Linguistics} Our theory of linguistic systematicity is independent of theoretical assumptions about mental representations of grammars, linguistic forms, or the meanings expressed in language.
+Predictive information is a function only of the probability distribution on forms, seen as one-dimensional sequences of symbols unfolding in time.
+This independence from representational assumptions is an advantage, because there is as yet no consensus about the basic nature of the mental representations underlying human language\cite{jackendoff2007linguistics,goldberg2009constructions}.

-Our results provide a formalization and explanation of a widespread generalization in human language, first formulated as Behaghel's `highest law' of ordering \citep{behaghel1932deutsche}: ``that which is mentally closely related is also placed close together.''
-For example, words are contiguous units and the order of morphemes within them is determined by a principle of relevance \citep{bybee1985morphology,givon1991isomorphism}, and word order across languages is governed by a principle that syntactically linked words are close to each other \citep{hawkins2004efficiency,liu2017dependency,temperley2018minimizing,futrell2020dependency}.
-Locality concepts play key roles in the formal analysis of phonology, morphology, and syntax \citep{heinz2011tierbased,graf2022diving}.
+Our results reflect and formalize a widespread intuition about human language, first formulated as Behaghel's Law\cite{behaghel1932deutsche}: ``that which is mentally closely related is also placed close together''.
+For example, words are contiguous units and the order of morphemes within them is determined by a principle of relevance\cite{bybee1985morphology,givon1991isomorphism}, and important aspects of word order across languages have been explained in terms of dependency locality, a principle that syntactically linked words are close\cite{hawkins2004efficiency,liu2017dependency,temperley2018minimizing,futrell2020dependency}.